In 1981, I launched an advertising agency with no clients.

 In a matter of days, every developer and builder and bank in America, was not paying bills, nor planning on advertising in the foreseeable future!

 Everyday I came to work, I worried about how I would make payroll.
 I had cash reserves for about six months.
 The agency felt like it needed a medic!
 And, that became our new salvation.
 The medical industry was immune from recession.We pitched and won a hospital and a hospice and somehow stayed in business.
-I gave a speech at the University of Georgia in Athens on “Marketing to the sandwich generation female” as she was the key to health decisions made for both her children and parents.
+I gave a speech at the University of Georgia in Athens entitled “Marketing to the sandwich generation female” as she, I believed, was the key to health decisions made for both her children and parents.

 So many times, I had reinvented myself to stay relevant.